David K. Alderdice

-David King Alderdice, OBE, FRCPI (born 2 June 1966) is a Northern Irish politician, doctor, and clergyman who was the Lord Mayor of Belfast and is President of the Alliance Party of Northern Ireland.
+David King Alderdice, OBE, FRCPI (born 2 June 1966) is a Northern Irish politician, medical doctor and clergyman.
+He was the Lord Mayor of Belfast and is President of the Alliance Party of Northern Ireland.

 Early life and personal

 Born into a Presbyterian manse, Alderdice was educated at Ballymena Academy.
 His middle name, King, is after his great-great-grand-uncle, John King, a 19th-century Australian explorer and the sole survivor of the Burke and Wills expedition.
 He graduated in Medicine from Queen's University Belfast in 1989 and worked as a junior doctor in the Royal Victoria Hospital in Belfast.
 He moved to Oxford where he read PPE (1992–94) at Harris Manchester College, Oxford.
 He was an Elder in the Presbyterian Church in Ireland until 2019 when he resigned citing the narrowing of spiritual outlook in PCI and its intolerance of minorities as the reasons for leaving.
 He is currently Chair of the Church Committee of First Church Belfast which is the city’s oldest surviving place of worship.
 His brother is John Alderdice, Baron Alderdice.